Hong Kong Civil Service: Performance management

 The case will be transferred and considered by the Civil Service Bureau if the special appraisal report concludes that the performance of the concerned civil servant remains substandard during the observation period.

 If the Civil Service Bureau considers there to be adequate evidence to invoke section 12 on the concerned civil servant, it would issue a letter of intent of requiring retirement to him or her.
-The civil servant concerned will be given the opportunity to submit his or her case and representations.
+The civil servant concerned will be given the opportunity to submit their case and representations.
 Upon consideration of all relevant circumstances, the Chief Executive retains the power to require the officer to retire from the Civil Service.